 Kol Chai is part of the first Pluralist Supplementary School in the country which runs on a Sunday morning.
-Four local synagogues, Hatch End Masorti, Harrow & Wembley Progressive, Kol Chai and Middlesex New Synagogue (both of which are members of the Movement for Reform Judaism) have joined together to offer their children a broad religious education encapsulating the ethos of all three progressive movements.
+Four local synagogues, Hatch End Masorti, Mosaic Liberal, Kol Chai and Mosaic Reform (both of which are members of the Movement for Reform Judaism) have joined together to offer their children a broad religious education encapsulating the ethos of all three progressive movements.

 The school is called HaMakom, the Place, as we hope it is the place where our children want to come and learn to be caring and committed Jews.

-HaMakom is headed up by Jacky M and is staffed by a group of enthusiastic teachers who are members of one of the constituent synagogues.
+HaMakom is headed up by Toria & Vikki and is staffed by a group of enthusiastic teachers who are members of one of the constituent synagogues.
 Most are either professional teachers or have completed the DJE training (Education department of Movement for Reform Judaism), before joining the school as teachers.
 Teachers are helped by fully trained assistants who join to make the school and learning, fun and lively.

 The team aims to motivate children to develop and enjoy learning at HaMakom.
 We encourage all our students to keep learning with us until they go to university.
 Past experience shows that retaining our young people in this way works.
 We run classes for each age group with a syllabus of Jewish studies, Jewish knowledge and Hebrew and a focus on being a good person.
 We use a variety of methods to teach our children including singing, drama and art.
 Which supplement the more formal educational methods.
 Classes are small and with many assistants who have been through our school we can offer lots of one to one help especially with Hebrew learning.
 In order to help our children feel comfortable in synagogue services we hold Tefilah (prayer) sessions once every half term where the whole school comes together to pray.

 HaMakom runs on a Sunday morning from 9:45am-12:30pm.
 Classes are offered for children aged 5 years and upwards.
-We use the premises of Middlesex New Synagogue, one of the four constituent synagogues.
-However, we also have activities at the other synagogues from time to time.
-We ensure our children feel connected to their own community as well as to the HaMakom community.For children 10 years and upwards, we have run residential programmes.
+We use the premises of Mosaic, although we also have activities at Kol Chai from time to time.
+(We aim to ensure our children feel connected to their own community as well as to the HaMakom community).For children 10 years and upwards, we have run residential programmes.
 These are normally in the spring and offer fun and informal education.
-Children spend the weekend at a local centre run the assistants who are trained youth workers.
+Children spend the weekend at a local centre run by the assistants who are trained youth workers.